lorisleiva/laravel-actions-docs/2.x/use-unified-attributes.md

 This feature is available from version `2.1`.
 :::

-## Why using unified attribute?
+## Why using unified attributes?

-In the first version of Laravel Actions, actions were much more opinionated and forced you to **structure your data as a set of attributes that was unified across all design patterns** — i.e. as an object, as a controller, etc.
+In the first version of Laravel Actions, actions were much more opinionated and forced you to **structure your data as a set of attributes that were unified across all design patterns** — i.e. as an object, as a controller, etc.

 Laravel Actions moved away from this and dropped unified attributes to allow actions to be much more flexible and much less intrusive in the way you organize your classes.
-As a result, using Laravel Actions, you can now run any class as anything you want and even [cherry-pick the parts of Laravel Actions you want](./granular-traits).
+As a result, you can now run any class as anything you want and even [cherry-pick the parts of Laravel Actions you want](./granular-traits).

 This also means that Laravel Actions can now only help you resolve authorization and validation for your actions when they are executed as controllers.
 In the first version, the unified attributes meant we could offer this feature for every single pattern.

-For that reason, Laravel Actions provides an optional `WithAttributes` trait that allows you to **structure your action's data as an array of attributes that can be validated at any time**.
+For that reason, Laravel Actions v2 provides an optional `WithAttributes` trait that allows you to **structure your action's data as an array of attributes that can be validated at any time**.
 Additionally, this trait makes the process of upgrading from Laravel Actions v1 much easier.

 ## Adding attributes to an action

 The `WithAttributes` trait is not included in the `AsAction` trait by default.
-This means, you will need to add it next to the other imports.
+This means you will need to add it next to the other imports.

 ```php
 use Lorisleiva\Actions\Concerns\AsAction;